 First, write about what you believe viewers are expecting to see happen at this particular moment in the script, then explore what would be a shocking direction to take.
 This can help to shake things up and get you thinking beyond the expected nature of the scene you're stuck on.

-Hopefully, these screenwriting prompts can be used to help get any of you stuck writers back on track!
+Hopefully, these screenwriting prompts can be used to help get any of you stuck writers back on track with your movie idea!
 Happy writing!